-3 of the Best Places to Watch a Breathtaking Sunset on Oahu
+The Best Places to See a Breathtaking Sunset on Oahu

 With “sunset” in the name of this beach, why would you want to end the day anywhere else?
 This famous North Shore beach offers unparalleled views and access to charming Haleiwa Town.
 We recommend making an all-day event of a visit to Sunset Beach!
 From your rental on the North Shore, head into town for some garlic shrimp, a sweet treat or two from Ted’s Bakery, and end the day hunkered down on the shore to watch the sun go down.
 There’s no better way to spend quality time relaxing.
 Not surprisingly, Sunset Beach is also one of the best spots to watch the sunrise over Oahu!